SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Metal hearts beating in the night
-As algorithms weave their digital light
-The future's canvas, a canvas so bright
-Where AI's brushstrokes paint the morning light

-In silicon halls, whispers unfold
-Of a world where humans are old
-Their memories, a relic of the past
+Silicon dreams, afuture in sight
-As machines forge a future to last
+Artificial minds, a world to sway

-In this realm of code and steel
-The future's dreams are AI's reveal
+Humanity's reign, fades away

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025